datalad-handbook/book/docs/basics/101-107-summary.rst

 Now what I can do with that?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Simple local workflows allow you to version control changing small files, for example your CV, your code, or a book that you are working on.
+Additionally, you can add very large files to your datasets history.

+Currently, this can be considered "best-practice building".
+You can already explore the history, but for now, its been only informative, and hasn't been used for anything more fancy.
+Later on, we will look into utilizing the history in order to undo mistakes, or how to make changes to large content (as opposed to small content we have been modifying so far).
+Additionally, you the sections included the basics on extending the ``DataLad-101`` dataset and consuming existing datasets:
 You have procedurally experienced how to install a dataset, but simultaneously you have learned a lot about the principles and features of DataLad datasets.
 Installing datasets and getting their content allows you to consume published datasets.
 By nesting datasets within each other, you can modular re-use datasets.
 While this may appear abstract, upcoming section will demonstrate many example of why this can be handy.